wjoseph0/agentCollaboration-archive/README.md

 # Agentpad

-Collaboration software for real estate agents and their clients.
+Collaboration software for real estate buyers, sellers, and agents.